freedict/website/README.md

         <https://freedict.org/freedict-database.json> and place it into the root
         directory of this project (the same as this README lies in).

+### Building Locally

 Invoking lektor build does require a internet connection to fetch items for the "news" section.
 Setting the environment variable DEBUG (to any value) prevents this.
 Building with a network connection, a file databags/news.pickle will be created.
 Subsequent (DEBUG) runs will make use of this file, avoiding 403 by the GitHub API.

+### Building On The Server

+Please see the head of `update_website` for document on the requirements, but in general, it's enough to execute this script.

 Extending
 ----------